CyBear-Jinni/esphome/README.md

-# ESPHome
+# Node-RED

 # Work in progress, do not use.

-Native dart package to control ESPHome device
+Native dart package to control Node-RED